-We expect to continue to incur significant expenses and increasing operating losses as we conduct our ongoing and planned clinical trials of oral sulopenem and sulopenem, seek marketing approval for such product candidates if clinical trials are successful, and pursue the development of our sulopenem program in additional indications through preclinical and clinical development.
+We expect to continue to incur significant expenses and increasing operating losses as we conduct our planned clinical trials of oral sulopenem and sulopenem, seek potential marketing approval for such product candidates and pursue the development of our sulopenem program in additional indications through preclinical and clinical development.
 Our expenses will also increase substantially if and as we:

-- conduct additional clinical trials for oral sulopenem and sulopenem, which include our planned Phase 1 clinical trials related to pediatric indications; - · initiate other studies as part of our sulopenem program, some of which may be required for regulatory approval of our product candidates; - establish a sales, marketing and distribution infrastructure to commercialize oral sulopenem and sulopenem in the United States if we obtain marketing approval from the FDA and we choose to commercialize directly in the United States; - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of oral sulopenem and sulopenem, if we obtain marketing approval; - pursue the development of our sulopenem program in additional indications; - maintain, expand, defend and protect our intellectual property portfolio; - hire additional clinical, scientific and commercial personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts, as well as to support our ongoing transition to a public reporting company; and - acquire or in-license other product candidates or technologies.
+- conduct additional clinical trials for oral sulopenem and sulopenem, which include our planned Phase 1 clinical trials related to pediatric indications; - · initiate other studies as part of our sulopenem program, some of which may be required for regulatory approval of our product candidates;

+- establish a sales, marketing and distribution infrastructure to commercialize oral sulopenem and sulopenem in the United States if we obtain marketing approval from the FDA, and we choose to commercialize directly in the United States - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of oral sulopenem and sulopenem, if we obtain marketing approval and undertake commercialization activities; - pursue the development of our sulopenem program in additional indications; - · maintain, expand, defend and protect our intellectual property portfolio; - hire additional clinical, scientific and commercial personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - acquire or in-license other product candidates or technologies.